Roofing in Hancock Park: Costs, HPOZ Rules, and Material Options for Historic Homes

 - Underlayment and decking upgrades are generally approved since they’re not visible

 Plan for 2 to 6 weeks of review time depending on the scope of work.
 Your roofer should be familiar with this process so the permit application goes smoothly the first time.
+If you’re choosing a roofing contractor for a Hancock Park project, ask specifically about their HPOZ experience before signing anything.

 Costs to Expect in Hancock Park